Sly, slimy, and frightening, these three words perfectly describe the toadfish.

 So next time you that you’ll travel, maybe in the Atlantic or the Pacific, and you accidentally come across a sly, slimy, and scary fish.

-Toadfish like much of the other aquatic life found on earth will always find a new way to surprise you.
+Toadfish like much of the other aquatic life found on Earth will always

 Sources: